Outry08/SQL-Library/README.md

 - Foreign Key functionality.
 - Undo feature.
 - Extra CHAR comparisons (Contains, starts with, ends with).
+- Saving and loading select and where statements for quick repeated usage.

 ## Limitations
 - Upon importing SQL instructions, they cannot be all on one line.